 Some homework is on a regular basis.
 Other work may be sent home occasionally for review.
 Papers will indicate if corrections are necessary.
 These corrections should be made and returned.
 At times to enhance a unit your child may bring home a project to be completed at home.

 Things you can continue to work on at home are studying math facts (addition, subtraction, multiplication, and division) and reading.
-Students have a reading log they can fill in each month.
+Students have a reading log they should fill in each month toward their 25 book goal.

 ***********Read Daily at Home************